-We, the photographers, exist in a various forms.
+We, the photographers, exist in various forms.
 There are different levels and types.
-From beginner hobbyists to the names that world recognizes, from serious hobbyists to plain professionals, photographers who click only wildlife to ones who capture water droplets… we are a diverse lot.
+From beginner hobbyists to the names that the world recognizes, from serious hobbyists to plain professionals, photographers who click only wildlife to ones who capture water droplets… we are a diverse lot.

 Types of Photographers

-From my perspective there are a few main levels of expertise and involvement with photography, that we photographers have.
+From my perspective, there are a few main levels of expertise and involvement with photography, that we photographers have.
 I classify the photographers as –

-Gadgeteer – Misled by ‘Great Cameras create Great Photographs’, this breed of photographers believe that its the gear that only matters.
+Gadgeteer – Misled by ‘Great Cameras create Great Photographs’, this breed of photographers believes that its the gear that only matters.
 Usually evolving from the above level, these photographers believe that buying an advanced camera is all that is required for creating great photographers.
 In fact, these are the ones that are fueling most of the photography economy.
 The maximum number of DSLRs and lenses get sold to the gadgeteers.
 If you happen to see one of our species, touting a big camera, but using the ‘Auto’ mode constantly, it’s most probably a gadgeteer.

 Social Journalist – Reminds me of an anecdote I heard sometime back – Father brings home a family pizza overflowing with cheese for dinner.
-The young kid in the household, with his dirty hands and without saying a grace, grabs a piece out of it, only to be slapped hard by the mother.
-She says, ‘how many times I have to tell you to take a photograph of the food before grabbing a bite?’
+The young kid in the household, with his dirty hands and without saying grace, grabs a piece out of it, only to be slapped hard by the mother.
+She says, ‘how many times do I have to tell you to take a photograph of the food before grabbing a bite?’

-Social journalist are the ones who click photographs for sharing on messaging apps and social media sites.
+Social journalists are the ones who click photographs for sharing on messaging apps and social media sites.
 These are the ones who prefer to buy a mobile phone for photography rather than a good camera.
 Every photograph undergoes tonnes of filters and then gets shared.
 Lack of ‘oohs’ and ‘ahs’ (read as likes) is the single most demotivating factor.

 Richie Rich(s) – Photography equipment is expensive.
 Not everyone can afford them.
-(I have been longing for a Leica rangefinder for the last 20 years or so and yet have not been able to save enough for it… am I a gear-head?)
+(I have been longing for a Leica rangefinder for the last 20 years or so and yet have not been able to save enough for it… am I a gearhead?)
 There are people with really deep pockets who own some of the best photography equipment in the world.
-These are not usually great at photography but definitely have equipment to be envious of.
-A colleague of mine uses very expensive medium format camera to capture his family gatherings, while keeping the camera always on ‘full auto’ mode.
+These are not usually great at photography but definitely have the equipment to be envious of.
+A colleague of mine uses a very expensive medium format camera to capture his family gatherings while keeping the camera always on ‘full auto’ mode.
 By the way, his sitting room is larger than my whole house!

 Advanced Photographers – With knowledge comes power.
 Advanced photographers understand their equipment and know its limits.
 They may be professional or not, but their grasp of the medium is at par with some of the best ones.
-The photographs they create are similar to the ones that get printed in coffee-table books, calendars and magazines.
+The photographs they create are similar to the ones that get printed in coffee-table books, calendars, and magazines.

 (Barnacles on a branch – photographed at low tide)